 - Taste and adjust flavor to your preference.
-See below for tips on how to adjust the spiciness level.
+See below for tips on how to adjust the spicy level.

-- Enjoy as a dipping sauce or generously pour over breaded cauliflower, sandwiches, pasta dishes, potatoes and so much more.
+- Enjoy as a dipping sauce or generously pour over breaded cauliflower, tacos, nachos, bowls, sandwiches, pasta dishes, potatoes and so much more.
 You can slightly warm up the sauce in a small sauce pan on low-medium heat before serving.

 - To make it spicer: Add more hot sauce!
 You could also add some red cayenne pepper powder.
 To make it milder: Start with less hot sauce (you might need to add an extra splash of water to compensate for the texture).
 If you already made it and find it too spicy, then you can try to add more hemp seeds (+ water).
 You can also add a little extra maple syrup to help temper the heat.
 If adding more hemps/water dilute the delicious tangy flavor too much, then add also an extra splash of vinegar.

 - I used Original Frank's Hot Red to make this sauce, but feel free to use your favorite hot sauce.